logreg = LogisticRegression(solver='liblinear', random_state=1)

 RandomForestClassifier(n_jobs=-1, random_state=1)

 Let’s examine how the VotingClassifier makes predictions when using soft voting.
-We’ll do this by examining the predicted probabilities output by the logistic regression-based Pipeline and the random forest-based Pipeline for the first 3 samples in X_new.
+We’ll do this by examining the predicted probabilities output by the logistic regression and random forest Pipelines for the first 3 samples in X_new.

 As a reminder, the left column is the predicted probability of class 0 (for each sample), and the right column is the predicted probability of class 1.